Xilinx/Vitis-Tutorials/Acceleration_Tutorial/Section_3-Algorithm_Acceleration/Module_1/README.md

 * Run sw_emu the first level of emulation
 * Run hw_emu the next level of emulation using the hardware description of the kernel to simulate the design
 * Run vitis_analyzer
-* Compie hardware to create xclbin
+* Compile hardware to create xclbin
-*